Welcome to the ClearHealth Quality Institute (CHQI) Mental Health Substance Use Disorder (MH/SUD) Parity Accreditation

-The CHQI MH/SUD Parity Accreditation Program will establish the nation’s first accreditation standards outlining a logical sequence of steps for health insurers and health benefits administrators to assess their MHPAEA compliance processes.
-The Mental Health Parity Accreditation Standards will reflect MHPAEA regulations and guidance, as well as the experience and insight of CHQI staff (who possess extensive parity enforcement experience) and Parity Standards Committee members.
-The new accreditation program will provide a navigational road map to help health insurers and other organizations better understand how to prepare for and implement strategies to comply with MHPAEA and related state laws.
+The CHQI MH/SUD Parity Accreditation Program establishes the nation’s first accreditation standards outlining a logical sequence of steps for health insurers and health benefits administrators to assess their MHPAEA compliance processes.
+The Mental Health Parity Accreditation Standards reflect MHPAEA regulations and guidance, as well as the experience and insight of CHQI staff (who possess extensive parity enforcement experience) and Parity Standards Committee members.
+The accreditation program provides a navigational road map to help health insurers and other organizations better understand how to prepare for and implement strategies to comply with MHPAEA and related state laws.

 Why is CHQI’s MH/SUD Parity Accreditation Program necessary?

-No existing accreditation program focuses on the Federal Parity Law or delves deeply into its required testing.
+Until now, no existing accreditation program focused on the Federal Parity Law or delved deeply into its required testing.

 Compliance with the Federal Parity Law is challenging due to the complexity of the law and its fragmented enforcement regime.
 For example, about one-fourth of Americans have health insurance regulated primarily through state insurance agencies through commercial insurance offerings; a third have employer self-funded health plans regulated by the U.S. Department of Labor (USDOL); one-fifth have Medicaid, which is regulated jointly by the U.S. Centers for Medicare and Medicaid Services (CMS) and the states; and about 14% have Medicare which is regulated by CMS.

 Regulators, health insurers, providers, and consumer advocates are attempting to assess compliance with the Federal Parity Law through various approaches.
-The CHQI Mental Health Parity Accreditation Program will create a uniform set of national accreditation standards for the Federal Parity Law testing processes.
+The CHQI Mental Health Parity Accreditation Program creates a uniform set of national accreditation standards for the Federal Parity Law testing processes.

-Who will seek CHQI MH/SUD Parity Accreditation and for what purpose?
+Who seeks CHQI MH/SUD Parity Accreditation and for what purpose?

-The entities that may apply for CHQI Parity Accreditation include health insurers, employee health benefit plans, and health benefits administrators.
-Accreditation will help these entities prepare for regulatory audits, supplement risk management programs, and demonstrate that they have implemented robust internal the Federal Parity Law compliance processes.
-In addition, the Parity Accreditation Standards will facilitate implementation of appropriate the Federal Parity Law compliance protocols and procedures, staff oversight, coordination with third-party vendors and documentation.
+The entities that apply for CHQI Parity Accreditation include health insurers, employee health benefit plans, and health benefits administrators.
+Accreditation helps these entities prepare for regulatory audits, supplement risk management programs, and demonstrate that they have implemented robust internal the Federal Parity Law compliance processes.
+In addition, the Parity Accreditation Standards facilitate implementation of appropriate the Federal Parity Law compliance protocols and procedures, staff oversight, coordination with third-party vendors and documentation.